 ARC and ASCI provide the initial link between the operators QI and the suite of response resources available through participation in the APC.
 Should a response be activated for OSRO needs, ASCI will begin response operations.

 ARC’s fees are based on the projected number of participating vessels and the cost of providing enhanced prevention and response capabilities required by the U.S. Coast Guard in the approved APC.
-Based on the number of participating vessels in 2016, ARC has determined a NTV Fee Schedule as follows:
+ARC has determined a NTV Fee Schedule as follows:

 The following fees apply to each non-tank vessel (NTV) submitted for coverage and participation in the Alaska Response Company, LLC, U.S. Coast Guard OPA 90 Alternative Planning Criteria (ARC Plan) which covers international traffic to or from a U.S. West Coast port through Aleutian waters on the Pacific Great Circle Route.
 The fees are paid on a per vessel basis.
 Enrollment includes coverage under the ARC Plan and Aleutians Spill Control, Inc. OSRO.